 STUDYING A LEVELS AT LUCKLEY SIXTH FORM CENTRE

-With a brand new 6th form study area, a dedicated and highly qualified team of teachers and an impressive record of examination success it is hardly surprising that the sixth form at Luckley is attracting more and more students from other schools.
+With a brand new 6th form study area, a dedicated and highly qualified team of teachers and an impressive record of securing first choice university places it is hardly surprising that the sixth form at Luckley is attracting more and more students from other schools.

 We are committed to offering the best possible experience for our students and for this reason we continue to keep class sizes small, ensuring that the vast majority of students move on to further education at their first choice establishment.